pojntfx/uni-hacking-notes/docs/main.md

 privilege: USAGE
 ```

-So we take another look at the fuzzer from above, which gave us `/admin`.
+So I finally took one more look at the fuzzer from above, which gave us `/admin`.

 \newpage

 ## Exploitation

-For the actual exploitation, we use a SQL injection on `http://faculty.htb/admin` with the username (or password) `' OR 1=1#`, which evaluates the expression to always be true.
+For the actual exploitation, I used a SQL injection vulnerability on `http://faculty.htb/admin` with the username (or password) `' OR 1=1#`, which evaluates the expression to always be true.

 ![Faculty PDF generator](./static/faculty-pdf-generator.png)

+\newpage

-Here we find an endpoint that generates PDFs.
+Here I found an endpoint that generates PDFs.
 Looking at the inspector we first `base64` decode and then URL decode (twice), which yields us the input: Plain HTML!:

 ![Faculty PDF content](./static/faculty-pdf-content.png)